Strata Insurance Online :: News

 ICA Advocates for Strata Law Reforms to Mitigate Rising Insurance Costs in Victoria

-The Insurance Council of Australia (ICA) has called for significant reforms to Victoria's strata legislation, citing a direct link between inadequate governance and escalating insurance premiums for residents.
-With approximately one in five Victorians living in strata-titled properties, the need for effective management and oversight has become increasingly critical. - read more
+The Insurance Council of Australia (ICA) has recently called for substantial reforms to Victoria's strata legislation, citing a direct correlation between inadequate governance and escalating insurance premiums for residents.
+With approximately one in five Victorians residing in strata-titled properties, the need for effective management and oversight has become increasingly critical. - read more

 Strata Insurance Articles